If you have any questions about the Laupus Library poster printing service, please contact the

 - The poster will be printed within one business day, unless there is a problem with the poster or we experience a high number of requests.

-- After the poster has been printed, you will receive an email notifying you to pick up the poster at the Laupus Library Reference Desk.
-If you do not receive an email within one business day, please contact the Computer Lab.
+- After the poster has been printed, you will receive an email notifying you to pick up the poster at the Laupus Library Service Desk.
+If you do not receive an email within one business day, please contact the

 - We reserve the right to refuse printing to anyone not meeting these guidelines.